 Academic Year students will need to take additional steps:

-Academic-year students must get a head start on their visa applications.
-All Spanish consulates now require a background check with Spanish translations and apostilles for students staying in Spain longer than 6 months.
+Students studying in Spain for the Academic Year (programs over 180 days long) must get a head start on their visa applications.
+All Spanish consulates now require a medical certificate and a background check with Spanish translations and Apostille authentication for students staying in Spain longer than 6 months.
 Police Criminal Record clearance must be verified by fingerprints.
 It cannot be older than 3 months from the application date.
 You must get a police record from the countries you have lived during the past 5 years.

-For documents issued by a state authority, it must be done by the Secretary of State of your State.
-If the document has been issued by a federal authority you can get the Apostille from the U.S. Department of State.
+For documents issued by a state authority (option A), the Apostille authentication must be done by the Secretary of State of your state.
+If the document has been issued by a federal authority (option B), the Apostille must be from the U.S. Department of State.

-- You must apply for your visa at the Spanish consulate for your jurisdiction.
-Check the Visa Handbook to see which consulate you should use.
+- For U.S. citizens, you must apply for your visa at the Consulate of Spain located your jurisdiction of the U.S. Check the Visa Handbook to see which consulate you should use.

-- Some consulates allow students, who attend a college or university in their jurisdiction, to apply even if the student's permanent address is in a different jurisdiction.
+- Some Spanish consulates allow students who attend a college or university in their jurisdiction to apply there even if the student's permanent address is in a different consulate's jurisdiction.
 However, you should always check with the consulate directly, as policies change and do vary from consulate to consulate.

 - If your consulate requires that you schedule an appointment to apply for your visa, you must do so right away!
 Aim to have your appointment scheduled no later than 7-10 weeks before the start of your program.
 Students who wait to schedule their appointments will find that there are none left!